SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 * [JAX](https://github.com/google/jax)

-We won't go into a longer discussion on what framework is the best, as it is pointless.
+We won't go into a longer discussion on which framework is best, as it is pointless.
 Pytorch and Tensorflow have been around for the longest and therefore have bigger communities and feature sets at this point in time.
-They both very similar in the sense that they both have features directed against research and production.
+They are both very similar in the sense that they both have features directed against research and production.
-JAX is kind of the new kid on the block, that in many ways improve on Pytorch and Tensorflow, but is still not as mature as the other frameworks.
-As the frameworks use different kind programming principles (object oriented vs. functional programming), comparing them is essentially meaningless.
+JAX is kind of the new kid on the block, which in many ways improves on Pytorch and Tensorflow, but is still not as mature as the other frameworks.
+As the frameworks use different kind of programming principles (object oriented vs. functional programming), comparing them is essentially meaningless.

 In this course we have chosen to work with Pytorch, because we find it a bit more intuitive and it is the framework that we use for our day to day research life.
-Additionally, as of right now it is the absolutely the [dominating framework](https://www.assemblyai.com/blog/pytorch-vs-tensorflow-in-2022/) for published models, research papers and [competition winners](https://blog.mlcontests.com/p/winning-at-competitive-ml-in-2022?s=w)
+Additionally, as of right now it is absolutely the [dominating framework](https://www.assemblyai.com/blog/pytorch-vs-tensorflow-in-2022/) for published models, research papers and [competition winners](https://blog.mlcontests.com/p/winning-at-competitive-ml-in-2022?s=w)

-\
-The intention behind this set of exercises is to bring everyones Pytorch skills up-to-date.
-If you already are Pytorch-Jedi feel free to pass the first set of exercises, but I recommend that you still complete it.
+The intention behind this set of exercises is to bring everyone's Pytorch skills up-to-date.
+If you already are a Pytorch-Jedi feel free to pass the first set of exercises, but I recommend that you still complete it.
 The exercises are in large part taken directly from the [deep learning course at udacity](https://github.com/udacity/deep-learning-v2-pytorch).
 Note that these exercises are given as notebooks, which is the last time we are going to use them actively in course.
-Instead after this set of exercises we are going to focus on writing code in python scripts.
+Instead, after this set of exercises, we are going to focus on writing code in python scripts.

 The notebooks contains a lot of explaining text.
 The exercises that you are supposed to fill out are inlined in the text in small "exercise" blocks: